 Her 21-day fitness and nutrition plans and online video plans have helped thousands of people lose weight and stay in shape.

 Wyndham-Read’s videos are simple, jargon-free, and perfect for beginners.
-They’re also usually under 10 minutes long, so perfect for parents or people with limited time on their hands who want to keep moving during lockdown.
-They’re also more suited to people whose goal is to lose weight.
+They’re also usually under 10 minutes long, so perfect for parents or people with limited time on their hands.
+They’re also valuable for people who want to lose weight.

 Her most popular workout is a seven-day weight loss challenge.
-The workout, another cardio burn that takes seven minutes and is designed to be performed each morning of the challenge, has racked up 75 million views.
+The workout, a cardio burn that takes seven minutes and is designed to be performed each morning of the challenge, has racked up over 75 million views.

-Wyndham-Read is proof that age has no boundaries and is a shining example that, at 48, you can have a killer six-pack.
+Wyndham-Read is proof that age has no boundaries and is a shining example that, even at 50+, you can still have a killer six-pack.

 17. HASFit – Coach Kozak and Claudia